 The direct route through Telford is best done at night, it is not very pretty.
 I will change this section of the route next time.
 After Telford, the route follows John Hamilton’s route “Pengwern Permanents – Wrekin to Sea” and I think the first leg of the Cyum 1000km Audax taking you to Rhayader.
 The section over the Long Mynd hills offers lots of views and some steep climbing sections.
 However, it was dark when I went over this time.
 The journey to Rhayader was pleasant and uneventful.
 My first food control at Newtown 24hr McD’s (£6.28) was a good stopping point but required a little diversion.
 I had stopped on the way at the petrol station near Newport to top up my water as I knew there would be nowhere open over the Long Mynd during the night.
 The climb out of Newtown is long but steady and I encountered very little traffic but it was still very early.

 Arriving at Rhayader, I popped into the Spar (opens 6am: £3.50) on the high street and purchased a meal deal and water.
 I took a few minutes to sit on the bench and stretch my legs, it had been a long night but I was feeling very strong.
 I was not sure about the cycle track and my previous experience of cycle tracks told me to avoid it.
 However, I took the initial section of the track as it avoids the main traffic flow out of town.
 The tarmac surface was good but there was a lot of gates to open and close.
-I rejoined the road which was faster due to a lack of gates but the cycle path was much flatter.
+I rejoined the road which was faster due to a lack of gates but the cycle path was much flatter, looking from the road.
 Arriving at the first Dam (Caban Coch Dam) and the visitor center (opens at 9am) I took the opportunity to take a quick photo.
 The second photo is from the road heading towards the next dam.